Landlord tax guides & expert advice

 Selling a Rental Property Tax Guide

-IRS defines rental property sale as any disposition of Schedule E reported real estate, including single-family homes, duplexes, apartments, and commercial buildings per Publication 527.
+HMRC defines rental property sale as any disposition of UK property pages (SA105) reported real estate, including single-family homes, duplexes, apartments, and commercial buildings per Publication 527.
 This covers p...

 Inheritance Tax and Property